julien-nc/cospend-nc/docs/user.md

 This link looks like `https://YOUR.NEXTCLOUD.ORG/index.php/apps/cospend/login` or `https://YOUR.NEXTCLOUD.ORG/index.php/apps/cospend/loginproject/PROJECT_ID` .
 Just put the correct values for YOUR.NEXTCLOUD.ORG and PROJECT_ID and you're good to go.

 This link is accessible in projects context menu => "guest link".

+## <a id='s2-1-1' />Guest access permissions

+There are 4 levels of guest link permissions :

+* Viewer : read-only access
+* Participant : can create, modify or delete bills
+* Maintainer : same as participant, + can create, modify, deactivate or delete a project member, and can create, modify and delete categories and currencies
+* Admin : same as maintainer, + can rename and delete project, can enable/disable bill deletion and auto-export, can modify categories order

 # <a id='s3' />Add a member